-Kaitlin is a clinical counsellor whose passion is working with clients who struggle with substance use and addiction; prior to that, she spent three years as a classroom English teacher.
+Kaitlin is a clinical counsellor whose passion is working with: couples; teachers; clients who struggle with anxiety, depression, ADHD, and similar issues; clients who struggle with disordered eating; clients who struggle with substance use and addiction; prior to that, she spent three years as a classroom English teacher.
 She has spent the majority of her studies and work in addiction treatment, using ACT, DBT, and existential modalities.

 Words to live by

 “The answer must be, I think, that beauty and grace are performed whether or not we will or sense them.
 The least we can do is try to be there.” – Annie Dillard, Pilgrim at Tinker Creek

 Q & A With our Staff

 I received a M.A. in Secondary English Education and a B.A. in English Literature with a minor in Women’s and Gender Studies from the University of Nebraska – Lincoln.
 I also earned an M.S. in Clinical Mental Health Counseling from the University of Nebraska – Omaha.

 - Substance use disorders, sober-curious folks, harm reduction, or anyone looking to make a change in their habits

 - Acceptance and Commitment Therapy (ACT)